Your study is important to you, but somehow you are distracted and get stuck in something unproductive.

 You will likely get the work pushed aside later on.

-When you are a little less active, grab a nap for a few hours to help you stay alert for the day.
+When you are a little less active, grab a nap for a few minutes or hours to help you stay alert for the day.

-It’s better to sleep with a feeling of getting back than getting overwhelmed and pushing it aside.
+It’s better to sleep with a feeling of getting back than to get overwhelmed and push it aside.

 5. Avoid Stress